-- Where the trustee realises assets on behalf of a secured creditor he is entitled to be remunerated out of the proceeds of sale in accordance with a scale set out in the Rules.
-Usually, however, the trustee will agree the basis of his fee for dealing with charged assets with the secured creditors concerned. - 8.2 Where joint trustees are appointed it is for them to agree between themselves how the remuneration payable should be apportioned.
-Any dispute between them may be referred to the court, the committee or a meeting of creditors. - 8.3 If the trustee is a solicitor and employs his own firm to act in the insolvency, profit costs may not be paid unless authorised by the committee, the creditors or the court. - 8.4 There may also be occasions when creditors will agree to make funds available themselves to pay for the trustee to carry out tasks which cannot be paid for out of the assets, either because they are deficient or because it is uncertain whether the work undertaken will result in any benefit to creditors.
-Arrangements of this kind are sometimes made to fund litigation or investigations into the bankrupt's affairs.
-Any arrangements of this nature will be a matter for agreement between the trustee and the creditors concerned and will not be subject to the statutory rules relating to remuneration.
+- 8.1 Where the liquidator realises assets on behalf of a secured creditor he is entitled to be remunerated out of the proceeds of sale in accordance with a scale set out in the Rules.
+Usually, however, the liquidator will agree the basis of his fee for dealing with charged assets with the secured creditor concerned. - 8.2 Where two (or more) joint liquidators are appointed it is for them to agree between themselves how the remuneration payable should be apportioned.
+Any dispute between them may be referred to the court, the committee or a meeting of creditors. - 8.3 If the appointed liquidator is a solicitor and employs his own firm to act in the insolvency, profit costs may not be paid unless authorised by the committee, the creditors or the court. - 8.4 There may also be occasions when creditors will agree to make funds available themselves to pay for the liquidator to carry out tasks which cannot be paid for out of the assets, either because they are deficient or because it is uncertain whether the work undertaken will result in any benefit to creditors.
+Arrangements of this kind are sometimes made to fund litigation or investigations into the affairs of the insolvent company.
+Any arrangements of this nature will be a matter for agreement between the liquidator and the creditors concerned and will not be subject to the statutory rules relating to remuneration.

-9 Provision of information - additional requirements
+9. Provision of information - additional requirements

-In any case where the trustee is appointed on or after 1 April 2005 he must provide certain information about time spent on the case, free of charge, upon request by the bankrupt or any creditor.
-The information which must be provided is -
+In any case where the liquidator is appointed on or after 1 April 2005 he must provide certain information about the time spent on the case, free of charge, upon request by any creditor, director or shareholder of the company.

+The information which must be provided is:-

-- the total number of hours spent on the case by the trustee or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period.
+- the total number of hours spent on the case by the liquidator or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period.

-The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the trustees' appointment, or where he has vacated office, the date that he vacated office.
+The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the liquidator's appointment, or where he has vacated office, the date that he vacated office.

-The information must be provided within 28 days of receipt of the request by the trustee, and requests must be made within two years from vacation of office.
+The information must be provided within 28 days of receipt of the request by the liquidator, and requests must be made within two years from vacation of office.

-The guide is contained within Appendix C of Statement of Insolvency Practice 9 (SIP 9) - Remuneration of insolvency office holders in England and Wales (Effective April 2007).
+This guide is contained within Appendix C of Statement of Insolvency Practice 9 (SIP 9) effective April 2007